nutanix-japan/nai-llm/docs/appendix/infra_nkp_airgap.md

     export KUBECONFIG=all-in-one-kubeconfig.yaml
     ```

-8. Run the following command to check K8S status of the ``nkpdev`` cluster
+8. Run the following command to check K8S status of the ``nkpdarksite`` cluster

     === "Command"